 - At the breast assessment clinic, women may have further diagnostic mammographic views, ultrasound, fine needle aspirations and core biopsy.
 Localisation techniques (eg ultrasound, stereotactic) may be required for tissue sampling as the majority of these lesions are radiologically detected and are usually not palpable.
 Women may choose to be referred to her GP to be assessed privately at any time.

-- BreastScreen WA provides assessment through two Breast Assessment Centres by a multi-disciplinary team, up to the point of a definitive diagnosis.
+- BreastScreen WA provides assessment through four Breast Assessment Centres by a multi-disciplinary team, up to the point of a definitive diagnosis.
 If a breast cancer is diagnosed, women are referred back to her GP to be managed through the usual public or private health care services.

 - The Radiologist, Surgeon, Pathologist, Radiographer, Breast Physician and Breast Assessment Nurse work together in a multidisciplinary team to provide a diagnosis as quickly as possible, preferably as a same day service.

 - Counselling for a woman and/or her family is available.